guess-js/guess/packages/webpack/README.md

 }
 ```

-The `score` function will not add values for the links it cannot find information for.
+The `guess` function will not add values for the links it cannot find information for.

 ## License